 - Representing companies and senior corporate executives in DOJ criminal and SEC civil investigative matters;

-- Developing and providing regular FCPA training for publicly traded and privately held companies and private equity firms; and
+- Developing and providing regular FCPA training for publicly traded and privately held companies and private equity firms.

 Our FCPA and anti-corruption practice counsels a wide variety of clients, including government contractors; financial institutions; manufacturers; insurers; communications providers; and energy, engineering, private equity, hospitality, technology, and construction companies.
 We have handled FCPA issues related to our clients’ business transactions in Africa, Asia, the Middle East, Europe, and Latin America.
 Our clients include public and privately held companies of all sizes, trade associations, and senior corporate executives.

-Wiley’s FCPA and Anti-Corruption Team includes a former DOJ Fraud Section supervisor, former Assistant United States Attorneys specializing in white-collar and cyber-crime, a former DOJ Money Laundering and Asset Recovery Section trial attorney, SEC enforcement attorneys, experienced international attorneys, seasoned compliance counsel, and strategic litigators.
-These attorneys work with and are supported by a highly sophisticated interdisciplinary team of lawyers from our Government Contracts, Telecom, Media & Technology, Insurance, White Collar Defense & Government Investigations, International Trade, Election Law & Government Ethics, and Food & Drug Law groups, among others.
+Wiley’s FCPA and anti-corruption team includes a former DOJ Fraud Section supervisor, former Assistant United States Attorneys specializing in white-collar and cyber-crime, a former DOJ Money Laundering and Asset Recovery Section trial attorney, SEC enforcement attorneys, experienced international attorneys, seasoned compliance counsel, and strategic litigators.
+These attorneys work with and are supported by a highly sophisticated team of lawyers from our Government Contracts, National Security, Telecom, Media & Technology, Insurance, White Collar Defense & Government Investigations, International Trade, Election Law & Government Ethics, and Food & Drug Law groups, among others.

 Risk-Based, Cost-Effective Compliance Programs

-Wiley recognizes that a well-conceived and executed compliance program is the single most essential element in preventing corruption-related violations.
+Wiley recognizes that a well-conceived and executed compliance program is the single most essential element in preventing corruption-related violations and defending government actions.
 However, to be effective, a compliance program must be appropriately tailored to a company’s actual risk profile.
 We assist clients in developing individualized compliance programs to minimize both the risk and the adverse consequences of improper conduct.
 We regularly help companies with: